woodsaj/go-kafka-test/README.md

 # go-kafka-test

-Basic example of using Kafaka in Go.
+Basic example of using Kafka in Go.

 ## Usage.